Jafar Khan Jamali: Commemorative postage stamp

 Pakistan Post Office issued a commemorative postage stamp to honor him in its 'Pioneers of Freedom' series in 2007.

-Mir Jaffar Khan Jamali Foundation
+Mir Jafar Khan Jamali Foundation

-Mir Jaffar Khan Jamali Foundation (MJKJ-F) was founded in 1998 by a group of committed development workers and experts from backgrounds such as education, environment, water & sanitation, law, engineering, and women's activism.
+Mir Jafar Khan Jamali Foundation (MJKJ-F) was founded in 1998 by a group of committed development workers and experts from backgrounds such as education, environment, water & sanitation, law, engineering, and women's activism.
 The foundation's vision was "A prosperous and progressive society where people have access to all basic amenities and facilities of life on equitable basis."

 MJKJ-Foundation committed to come forward and join hands with the poor communities, stop environmental degradation and facilitate the communities in improving their living, social, cultural and education conditions of the communities without any discrimination of ethnic background and religion.

 Death

 Jafar Khan Jamali died on 7 April 1967.